jhasachi/Text-Adventure/README.md

 # Example-usage-

-1)Game start with sart. command.
+1) Game start with sart command.
 2) In the project branch you will find screenshots of the game working.